-Similarly, while the IS F made use of a subtle fixed boot spoiler, the later LFA and RC F models employ active rear wings that rise automatically at speed.
-And while we’re on the subject of rear ends, who can fail to miss an F model’s generous complement of exhaust outlets…
+Similarly, while IS F and GS F saloon models make use of a subtle fixed boot spoiler, the LFA and RC F coupe models employ active rear wings that rise automatically at speed.
+And while we’re on the subject of rear ends, all F models feature a generous complement of exhaust outlets.

-F Sport models can be visually identified by their expressive mesh grille and interior and exterior upgrades, as well as performance enhancements that affect the brakes, anti-roll bars, suspension, clutch and chassis.
+F Sport models such as the IS 300h above can be identified by their expressive mesh grille and interior and exterior upgrades, as well as performance enhancements that affect the brakes, anti-roll bars, suspension, clutch and chassis.